cqa-sandbox/cqa-js-action/README.md

 ## Objective

-Build a custom action that, given a list of repositories, will
+Build a custom action that can:
- - checkout a repository
+ 1. checkout a target `samples` repository
- - run a (reusable) github action workflow
+ 2. validate the default _build_ workflow
+ 3. run optional _test_ workflows
- - write the (results) artifacts to the local repo
+ 4. write result _artifacts_ to a specified folder in local repo

+where the action is invoked with:
+ - inputs = config file listing one or targets
+ - outputs = artifacts folder (with each target in a subfolder)

-for each repository in the list, where this custom action can itself be triggered based on:
+and action can be triggered by:
  - manual dispatch (browser)
  - regular schedule (cron)
-- push commits to a branch (e.g., main)
+ - push commits to branch (change to config file)
-- pull requests (e.g., to main)
+ - pull requests (change to config file)

 ---